hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 ## 8. Object-oriented programming
 ### 8.1 Introduction
-Before we begin, here is a small introduction to object-oriented programming.
+Let us begin with a small introduction to object-oriented programming.

 In procedural programming - which is the way of programming we have been studying so far - a program is divided in to smaller parts, methods.
 A method works as a separate part of a program and it can be called from anywhere in the program.
 When a method is called, execution of the program moves to the beginning of the called method.
 After the execution of the method is done, the program will continue from where the method was called.